zazadeng/CMSModellingHelper/README.md

 ##Steps we need(I use) to get the web service avaiable

-1. Redis DB is on with all the necessary data populated(done through [this](https://github.com/zazadeng/CMSModellingHelper/tree/master/Dart/JavaDtlsFilesFinder) tool).
+1. [Redis](http://redis.io/download)(2.6.7) is on, and with all the necessary data populated(done through [this](https://github.com/zazadeng/CMSModellingHelper/tree/master/Dart/JavaDtlsFilesFinder) tool).

 2.	*For development*, right click cms.wcb.cms.modelmaker, "Run As" -> "Run on Server" (of course, "Debug As" is highly possible).